 The 100-seat RVCC Planetarium utilizes a computerized All Dome High Definition projection system, offering visitors an immersive virtual tour of the Universe.
 The Planetarium visuals are complemented with a 5.1 surround sound audio system.

 The Planetarium also features a gift shop and exhibit area.
-Exhibits include 1/15th scale models of the Space Shuttle and Hubble Space Telescope; a full-size model of a Mercury space craft; a scale to show your weight on the Moon; various images from the Space Telescope; a Gravity Well; an H-R Diagram; and a series of five displays that describe our place in the Universe.
-A 142-pound iron meteorite is on loan from the American Museum of Natural History along with several other meteorite samples from around the world.
-A small observatory using a 16-inch Meade telescope along with a variety of portable telescopes are available to visitors.
+Exhibits include 1/15th scale models of the Space Shuttle and Hubble Space Telescope; a full-size model of a Mercury space craft; various images from the Space Telescope; a Gravity Well; an H-R Diagram; and a series of five displays that describe our place in the Universe.
+A 142-pound iron meteorite is on loan from the American Museum of Natural History, along with several other meteorite samples from around the world.
+A small observatory using a 16-inch Meade telescope along with a variety of portable telescopes is available to visitors.

 Each year the Planetarium provides programs to more than 15,000 school children, as well as 6,000 public attendees.
 Presentations include such topics as the changing seasonal sky, Moon phases, tours of the solar system, and exploration of our Milky Way Galaxy and the Universe.

 Astronomy classes are offered for credit students and meet regularly in the Planetarium.
 Other College programs that use the facility include Physics and Service Learning.
 A College Astronomy Club is also available to all RVCC students.

 Since 2004 the Planetarium facility has worked in close collaboration with the Science Education Institute under the umbrella of the New Jersey Astronomy Center (NJACE).